 (1) Academic Success: The grade format in law school is intimidating because of the grade curve and the single exam, so I really have no way of knowing if I’ll get the kind of grades I want, or if I’ll have to settle for a little less.
 What I can control though, is how much work I put in.
 Success for me will mean I gave it my all – I did all the homework, I went to all the classes, and I spent enough time preparing for exams.

 (2) Strong Relationships: Success in law school for me will mean I both maintained the relationships that are most important to me, and also made new connections with people in law school.
-Success will mean keeping my relationship my boyfriend strong.
+Success will mean keeping my relationship my boyfriend and friends from home strong.
 It will mean being around for the important events in my sister’s last year of high school.
 It will mean keeping in touch with my friends from home, and making new friends in Boston.